ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Runner_Methods.md

 ### Count

-Selects using the mysql `count` function and returns the number of results.
+Selects using the MySQL `count` function and returns the number of results.

 ```php
 // SQL: select count(*) from `people` limit 0, 1